Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 I also enjoy probiotic foods like plain Kefir milk and raw, unpasteurized, fermented foods like Kimchi, sauerkraut, apple cider vinegar, and pickles.
 Probiotics are a simple way to restore friendly bacteria’s balance in the gut and the intestines.

 I also take Mastic Gum in capsule form.
-The mastic tree’s bark, Pistacia lentiscus, exudes mastic gum, which grows primarily on the Greek island of Chios in the Aegean Sea.
+The bark of the mastic tree, Pistacia lentiscus, exudes mastic gum, which grows primarily on the Greek island of Chios in the Aegean Sea.
 Mastic has been used for gastrointestinal ailments for several thousand years.

-Another stomach/digestive health hack I use is taking several spoonfuls of raw organic coconut oil and a shot or two of unrefined olive oil daily and raw aloe juice, Slippery Elm, and Tumeric Powder.
+Another stomach/digestive health hack I use is taking several spoonfuls of raw organic coconut oil and a shot or two of unrefined olive oil daily, along with raw aloe juice, Slippery Elm, and Turmeric Powder.

 A War is Going On In Your Stomach